 It is unlikely that tree removal would be required for modernizations because most work would occur on the existing building interior or exterior.
 Tree removal may be required at school sites where additions are proposed.
-Potential impacts to trees would be similar to those described for replacement projects (Section 4.4.1.1), but would occur at a lesser scale due to the smaller scale of the project.
+Potential impacts to trees would be similar to those described for replacement projects (Section 4.4.1.1).

 Potential sites for modernizations and/or additions with documented ECAs include Rainier Beach High School and Montlake Elementary School.
-Because only modernization is proposed at Rainier Beach High School, it is unlikely that impacts to steep slopes, liquefaction prone areas, peat settlement prone areas, riparian corridors, or wetlands would occur.
-However, construction activities related to additions at Rainier Beach High School could impact the associated buffers of riparian corridors and/or wetlands.
-Impacts to buffers would be similar to those described under Section 4.4.1.1.
+Construction activities at Rainier Beach High School could impact steep slopes, liquefaction prone areas, peat settlement prone areas, riparian corridors, or wetlands.
+The project would be designed to minimize impacts to ECAs, and SPS would comply with the permit and mitigation requirements of SMC 25.09.
 Additions to Montlake Elementary have the potential to occur in the vicinity of steep slopes.
 However, because the steep slope area is small (roughly 300 square feet) and located on the corner of the site, the likelihood of impacts is low.
 Potential impacts to the steep slope area would be similar to those described under the Replacements Alternative but would occur at a lesser scale due to the size and location of the steep slope area.
 Table 3.4-1 lists mapped ECAs and potential impacts for potential sites for modernizations and additions.

 Environmentally Critical Areas may be located on other school sites proposed for modernization and addition projects.
-Any ECAs would be identified in project-level review and comply with the requirements of SMC 25.09.
+Any ECAs would be identified in project-level review and development would comply with the requirements of SMC 25.09.